SHG 700 : Batch 7 ; ETA Shipping ~ Mid Nov 2025

 Not Just Another Harmonic Mount

 The wait is finally over.
 After a year of design, testing, and refinement, the MLAstro SAL-33 is ready for preorder.
-This isn’t another no-name, corner-cutting, Chinese-made mount where you’re left on your own after checkout.
+This isn’t just another no-name, corner-cutting, Chinese-made mount where you’re left on your own after checkout.

 The SAL-33 was built by astronomers, for astronomers.
-We started by addressing the pain points that frustrate users most — flimsy Alt-Az bases, telescopes drooping the moment power is cut, overheated anodizing fading in the Sun, inferior Harmonic drive with huge PE...
+We started by addressing the pain points that frustrate users the most — flimsy Alt-Az bases, telescopes drooping the moment power is cut, overheated anodizing fading in the Sun, and inferior Harmonic drive with huge PE...

 Instead, we engineered a mount that cuts no corners: precision CNC machining, hand-selected harmonic drives, solar-ready coatings, and user-serviceable electronics.
 And we’ve priced it to stay accessible, without stripping away the quality you depend on.